Managing your student loan debt

 What options are available to manage your student loan debt?
 What terms are available for repayment?
 This article addresses some options.

 You can prepay your loan at any time.
-That means you can make payments while in school or during the grace period and lower your total interest paid.
-Prepaying is a good way to help manage your total student loan debt.
+That means you can make payments while in school or during the grace period.
+Prepaying can be a good way to help manage your total student loan debt.